Account Manager Definition

 Account Manager Example

 Devin is an account manager for a major energy company.
-His day is filled with client interactions.
+Client interactions fill his day.
 Devin loves his work because he can speak with people and practice his skills of persuasion.
 He is well versed in account manager best practices.

 First, Devin begins his day by contacting clients who have not paid their bills.
 He simply calls them with a friendly reminder.
 If they continue this behavior, he passes their information off to collections.
 Devin is aided by software which reminds him who to contact and when.
 He very much appreciates CRM (customer relationship management) software because he can focus on processing rather than remembering customers.